Let’s Get Personal: Does Personality Matter for Decision Makers?

 Power Law vs. Lognormal Distribution: Which is the Right Choice for My Model?

-At Hubbard Decision Research, we’ve built dozens upon dozens of risk models ranging for companies of different sizes across wildly diverse areas.
+At Hubbard Decision Research, we’ve built dozens upon dozens of risk models for companies of different sizes across wildly diverse areas.
 One of the questions we sometimes get from the more quantitatively affluent clients is “Should we use a power law distribution or a lognormal distribution to model the impact of this risk?”.
 On the surface, it seems like a simple question.
 However, when you’re dealing with highly uncertain ranges for some impacts, the question gets a bit more complicated.
-Ultimately, the choice comes down to a few key components: Identifying which approach best fists your data, understanding the uncertainties regarding growth and tail behavior, as well as existing assumptions regarding a specific impact (such as the natural limit of the impact or how the impact scales).
+Ultimately, the choice comes down to a few key components: Identifying which approach best fits your data, understanding the uncertainties regarding growth and tail behavior, as well as existing assumptions regarding a specific impact (such as the natural limit of the impact or how the impact scales).

 Both power law distributions and log normal distributions are relatively common in quantitative risk modeling.
 They have some similarities because neither can result in a zero or negative value in a simulation and both have larger positive tails (which is very important in capturing ranges of impacts).
 However, the difference between them can drastically alter decisions if you’re not careful.
 Choosing a lognormal distribution when the data really fits a power law would result in you underestimating your losses by potentially astronomical amounts.
 Choosing a power law when the data really fits a lognormal could result in overprioritizing smaller risks when they were not really justified.
 Both of these scenarios are not ideal and having the flexibility to accurately fit your data to the correct distribution is essential for prioritizing mitigations or controls (especially large portfolios of mitigations/controls).